MayankSinghx01/frontier-exploration-ros2/README.md

 ## Turtlesim Package

 Turtlesim is a beginner-friendly ROS 2 package used to learn the fundamentals of publishing, subscribing, topics, services, and actions.
 It provides a simple 2D turtle simulator where you can send velocity commands, draw shapes, control the turtle's pose, or interact through custom nodes.

-Turtlesim is extremely useful for understanding how ROS 2 communication works before moving on to real robots and complex systems like TurtleBot3, SLAM, and Nav2.
+We used the Turtlesim package in our project to learn the fundamentals of ROS2 and how different publisher and subscriber nodes communicate with each other, how to operate the turtle using teleop commands and how to analyse the `rqt_graph`.
+We also learned how to create various custom nodes that communicate with the turtlesim node, some of which have been shown below:

 ![Spiral Node](media/Spiral.gif)